 U.S. GAAP requires plan management to evaluate uncertain tax positions taken by the Plan.
 The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits, to be sustained upon examination by the IRS.
-The plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2018, there are no uncertain positions taken or expected to be taken.
+The plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2019, there are no uncertain positions taken or expected to be taken.
 The Plan has recognized no interest or penalties related to uncertain tax positions.
-The Plan is currently under audit by IRS for the 2015 plan year.
-The examination by the IRS is ongoing and is expected to be completed during 2019.
+The IRS completed an examination of the Plan for the 2015 plan year on October 24, 2019 resulting in \$149,057 in corrective matching contributions made to current and former employees, reported as employer contributions in the accompanying Statement of Changes in Net Assets Available for Benefits.